seehorne/GetGrinnected/written reports/sprint 1/sprint-journal.md

         - Favorite view was to see what was overlapping.
         - Ability to filter Calendar View?

     - The feedback you got from the tester
-    -
+        -  SUMMARIZE NOTES?

 - Notes on how to revise your testing procedure for the next user
     - Ensure we are not talking over test user when they are providing feedback